lucidrains/CoLT5-attention/README.md

 cross_attn_out.shape # (1, 1024, 512) - same as tokens
 ```

-Finally, this repository also has an improvised version for autoregressive attention.
+This repository also has an improvised version for autoregressive attention.
 The way this was achieved was by viewing the sequence in windows.
 Each window can only attend to windows of key / values into the past.
 The local attention of the light branch covers the intra-window attention.

 The coordinate descent is made viable through a CUDA kernel written in <a href="https://github.com/openai/triton">Triton</a>.
 Finally, to get autoregressive generation to work well, I had to make sure for the unrouted tokens (for queries), outputs a learned output embedding rather than just zeros.